ianfoose/IPTracker/README.md

 ### Cronjob

-put job at bottom of file
-You can change "*/30" to any interval, suggested is every 30 minutes.
+Put job at bottom of file, you can change "*/30" to any interval, suggested is every 30 minutes.

 ```bash
 crontab -e